 The MRL provides opportunities for teachers to participate in laboratory research and develop leading-edge curriculum projects.

-In this program, local science teachers participate in laboratory research under the mentorship of MRL graduate, post-doctoral and faculty researchers.
-Teachers work collaboratively to translate their research experiences into the development of inquiry-based lab projects for science classrooms.
-The total teacher stipend over the course of the two year program is $10,000.
+In this six week summer program, local science teachers participate in laboratory research under the mentorship of MRL graduate, post-doctoral and faculty researchers.
+During a flexible four week second summer program, Teachers also work collaboratively to translate their research experiences into the development of inquiry-based lab projects for science classrooms.
+The total teacher stipend over the course of the two summer program is $10,000.
+Limited summer housing is also available (details TBD).

 The MRL also hosts an annual workshop for intermediate, middle and high school science teachers.